-- Is the teaching staff qualified to teach in the e-learning programme of study? - How are the members of the teaching staff supported with regard to the development of their teaching skills?
+- How are the members of the teaching staff supported with regard to the development of their teaching skills?
 How is feedback given to members of the teaching staff regarding their teaching results and teaching skills? - How is the teaching performance assessed?
 How does their teaching performance affect their remuneration, evaluation and/or selection? - Is teaching connected with research? - Does the HEI involve visiting teaching staff from other HEIs in Cyprus and abroad? - What is the number, workload, qualifications and status of the teaching staff (rank, full/part timers)? - Is student evaluation conducted on the teaching staff?
 If yes, have the results of student feedback been analysed and taken into account, and how (e.g., when planning in-service training for the teaching staff)?